Last Updated on

 35 Weeks Ultrasound

 From this week onwards, the time is crucial, as you will be tracking foetal development.
 In the coming weeks, the doctor can figure out if the baby has advanced to the breech position or not.
 If present, the probability of high risk will be explained to you by the doctor.

 What to Eat

-During the 35th week, pregnancy food mainly comprises of fibre-rich food to help bowel movement and prevent issues such as constipation.
-As a rule of thumb, it is advisable to consume both soluble as well as insoluble type of fibre for relief against constipation.
-Some fiber-rich foods include broccoli, pears, black beans and oatmeal.
+During the 35th week, pregnancy food mainly comprises fibre-rich food to help bowel movement and prevent issues such as constipation.
+As a rule of thumb, it is advisable to consume both soluble as well as the insoluble type of fibre for relief against constipation.
+Some fiber-rich foods include broccoli, pears, black beans, and oatmeal.

 Tips and Care

 Here are some tips which will ensure you receive adequate care in this week: